-Coccydynia is pain in the area of the coccyx, or tailbone.
-The coccyx is a small, curved, V-shaped bone at the bottom of the spine.
+Coccydynia is pain in the area of the coccyx (tailbone).
+It is a small, curved, V-shaped bone at the bottom of the spine.

 Copyright © Nucleus Medical Media, Inc.

 The tailbone can be found at the end of the spinal column.
 It supports the body in a sitting position and helps transfer body weight during changes in sitting positions.
 It is also an area where muscles, nerves, ligaments, and tendons from other locations in the body come together.
 Excess pressure can affect these structures.

 In most cases, the specific cause of coccydynia is unknown.
 Other times, it may be caused by: Trauma or injury from fallsTailbone shift during childbirthOther stress that affects that tailbone

 Pain can come from bones, muscles, nerves, or supporting structures.

 Coccydynia is more common in females.
 Other factors that may increase your chance of coccydynia include:

 Brittle bones, which can occur with